 In certain cases, students may petition the University Board on Writing Proficiency for exemption from or modification of the requirement.

-- Transfer students and candidates for a second baccalaureate may be certified as meeting the requirement after they have submitted to the Board acceptable evidence of having completed the equivalent to CSUF's upper-division requirement. - Students may petition for substitution of an alternative to the EWP when exceptional circumstances (e.g., a clinically identified learning disability), make the examination inappropriate.
-Petitions must include documentation of the special circumstances and propose specific alternative means of demonstrating writing proficiency.
+Transfer students and candidates for a second baccalaureate may be certified as meeting the requirement after they have submitted to the Board acceptable evidence of having completed the equivalent to CSUF's upper-division requirement.